A Short Note on Relevant Cuts: Computational Experiments

 \section{Computational Experiments}

-We implemented both methods derived from \cite{Gusfield:93}, enumerating closed sets in PQ-DAGs for all pairs of vertices (\texttt{GUS-P}) and only for PQ-DAGs for edges of $T^*$ (\texttt{GUS-T}), as well the algorithm for enumerating cuts by non-increasing weights proposed by \cite{Yeh:10} (\texttt{YEH}).
-The cut basis for $10,000$ individual chemical graphs from USPTO was computed for method on a consumer PC (Intel i9-9900K).
-Times were averaged over $5$ iterations and no parallelization was used.
+We implemented both methods derived from \cite{Gusfield:93}, enumerating closed sets in PQ-DAGs for all pairs of vertices (\texttt{GUS-P}) and only for PQ-DAGs for edges of $T^*$ (\texttt{GUS-T}), as well as the algorithm for enumerating cuts by non-increasing weights proposed by \cite{Yeh:10} (\texttt{YEH}).
+All methods where implemented in \textit{Python} (v3.11) utilizing the ubiquitous graph library \textit{NetworkX} (v.
+3.3).
+All benchmarks where run on a consumer PC (Intel i9-9900K) with sufficient memory and without parallelization.
+Memory usage overall was negligible for all tested instances and is therefore not reported.

+Benchmarks were performed on both artificial and realistic data.
+As generating cuts is of particular interest in the domain of computational chemistry, we used $10,000$ individual chemical graphs from the USPTO-10K dataset \cite{morin2023molgrapher}, a curated subset of reactions reported in the United States Patent and Trademark Office.
 Graphs ranged in size between 4 and 198 nodes with a median of 30 at 3 to 211 edges and a median of 33.
 As such, chemical graphs are considered to be sparse.
+Random graphs were constructed following the classic Erdős–Rényi model \cite{Erdos:1959:pmd}, generating 1000 valid instances per parameter variant, i.e. per each 6 to 105 nodes (at step size 2 until 40, then at step size 5) and per edge probability 0.25, 0.5, and 0.75.
+Only connected graphs where considered.
+The cut basis was computed for each method and dataset, logging individual running times.
+Times were averaged over $3$ iterations for chemical graphs.

+Random graphs and chemical graphs both show a consistent, but markedly different hierarchy between methods.
+On all random graphs (see Fig.~\ref{fig:plot_random}), \texttt{GUS-T} consistently outperformed both \texttt{GUS-P} and \texttt{YEH}, while \texttt{GUS-P} consistent outperformed \texttt{YEH}.
+Margins widen at increasing edge and node counts.
+Edge probability does not seems to have any influence on this relationship.

-Unsurprisingly \texttt{GUS-T} always outperformed both \texttt{GUS-P} and \texttt{YEH}, see Table~\ref{tbl:bench}.
-Consistently, but more pronounced for larger graphs, \texttt{YEH} was significantly faster than \texttt{GUS-P}.
+In chemical graphs, unsurprisingly, \texttt{GUS-T} also consistently outperformed both \texttt{GUS-P} and \texttt{YEH} for all but very small graphs (see Fig. \ref{fig:plot_chem}, Tbl.~\ref{tbl:bench}).
+However, consistently, but more pronounced for larger graphs, \texttt{YEH} was significantly faster than \texttt{GUS-P}.
 Although \texttt{GUS-P} was the fastest algorithm for almost 1\% of the graphs, manual inspection showed that this observation is most likely an artifact caused by fluctuations in loading times for very small graphs.
-Overall, \texttt{YEH} was a factor 2.2 slower then \texttt{GUS-T} to create a cut base.
-However, \texttt{YEH} is overall more versatile when enumerating cuts.
+Overall, \texttt{YEH} was a factor 2.2 slower then \texttt{GUS-T} to create a cut basis.